NJ Lawyers On Your Side & Here to Protect

 - Threatens to kill another person with the purpose of putting them in imminent fear of death

-If you are a victim of domestic violence or domestic abuse in New Jersey —you do not have to live in fear.
-New Jersey domestic violence laws strive to protect you from your abuser and ensure your safety.
-The New Jersey lawyers at Weinberger Law Group, LLC are sensitive to the needs of domestic violence victims and those who are wrongfully accused of domestic violence acts.
+If you are a victim of domestic violence or domestic abuse — you do not have to live in fear.
+Domestic violence laws strive to protect you from your abuser and ensure your safety.
+The lawyers at Weinberger Law Group, LLC are sensitive to the needs of domestic violence victims and those who are wrongfully accused of domestic violence acts.

-If you are a victim of NJ domestic violence, you need an aggressive legal advocate who will fight for your rights.
-The domestic violence attorneys at Weinberger Law Group, LLC will assist you through this difficult time, so you can quickly rebuild your life.
+If you are a victim of domestic violence, you need an aggressive legal advocate who will fight for your rights.
+The attorneys at Weinberger Law Group, LLC will assist you through this difficult time, so you can quickly rebuild your life.